-The condensed consolidated interim financial statements have been prepared on a going concern basis and under the historical cost convention, except for the revaluation of investment properties, Class B LP Units, warrants and unit options, which are presented at fair value.
+The condensed consolidated interim financial statements have been prepared on a going concern basis and under the historical cost convention, except for the revaluation of investment properties, Class B LP Units, warrants, unit options and interest rate swap agreements, which are presented at fair value.
 These condensed consolidated interim financial statements are presented in Canadian dollars, which is the functional currency of the REIT.
-The condensed consolidated interim financial statements were authorized for issue by the board of trustees of the REIT on May 29, 2019.
+The condensed consolidated interim financial statements financial statements were authorized for issue by the board of trustees of the REIT on August 15, 2019.